paperless-ngx/paperless-ngx/docs/configuration.rst

     This option defaults to DMY which translates to day first, month second, and year last order.
 Characters D, M, or Y can be shuffled to meet the required order.

+PAPERLESS_CONSUMER_IGNORE_PATTERNS=<json>
+    By default, paperless ignores certain files and folders in the consumption directory, such as system files created by the Mac OS.

+    This can be adjusted by configuring a custom json array with patterns to exclude.

+    Defautls to ``[".DS_STORE/*", "._*", ".stfolder/*"]``.

 Binaries
 ########